Pelosi moves on drug prices despite falling-out with Trump

 But the budget office also cautioned that squeezing drugmakers could mean that some new medications — 3% to 5% — won’t make it to market.

 Such trade-offs were front and center Thursday as House committees considered the legislation.
-The Education and Labor committee voted along party lines to advance the bill, and the Energy and Commerce panel was deliberating.
-Ways and Means also held a hearing.
+The Energy and Commerce committee as well as the Education and Labor panel voted largely along party lines to advance the bill.
+Ways and Means held a hearing.
 Democrats and Republicans say Pelosi is moving quickly to get the bill ready for a floor vote.

 “These are jaw-dropping savings,” said Rep. Anna Eshoo, D-Calif., who chairs the health subcommittee of Energy and Commerce.
 “This is legislation that is going to make a true, tangible difference in the lives of the American people.”